equinix-labs/terraform-metal-kubernetes-bgp/README.md

 For example we can deploy the traefik ingress and use that as our public load balancer.
 Here we are using the `DaemonSet` deployment from the traefik [guide](https://docs.traefik.io/user-guide/kubernetes/).

-We modified the Service by adding the `metallb.universe.tf/address-pool: packet-public` annotation and type to use `type: LoadBalancer` like so:
+We modified the Service by adding the `metallb.universe.tf/address-pool: metal-public` annotation and type to use `type: LoadBalancer` like so:

 ```yaml
 kind: Service